 - The student must file an exemption request including a signed affidavit with the college that indicates the student has met all applicable conditions described above.
 Student information obtained in this process is strictly confidential unless disclosure is required under law.

 - Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration.

 - Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
 They continue to be “nonresidents.”

 - AB540 does not provide student financial aid eligibility for undocumented alien students.
 These students remain ineligible for state and federal financial aid.

-- Complete the California Nonresident Tuition Exemption (AB540) form and submit to the Admissions and Records Office.
+- Complete the CA Nonresident Tuition Exemption Request (AB540 & AB2000) form and submit to the Admissions and Records Office.